 Leachate and methane gas – two things we need to be concerned about in landfill.

-Lechate generation is a defined as “a major problem for municipal solid waste (MSW) landfills and causes significant threat to surface water and groundwater.
+Lechate generation is defined as “a major problem for municipal solid waste (MSW) landfills and causes significant threat to surface water and groundwater.
 Leachate results from precipitation entering the landfill from moisture that exists in the waste when it is composed.”

 It’s all the nasty, stinky stuff that pools at the bottom of a landfill, it’s toxic and leaches into the soil and groundwater.